Contact individual campus about specific accreditation information. https://www.fortis.edu/our-difference/accreditation

 According to the Bureau of Labor Statistics, employment of medical assistants is projected to grow much faster than average nationally, which ranks medical assistants among the fastest growing occupations over the 2008-2018 decade, and job prospects for skilled medical assistants should be excellent.

 Medical Laboratory TechnicianMedicine and Health Care

 A Medical Lab Technician performs tests and laboratory procedures used in the prevention, diagnosis and treatment of disease.
-They may examine and analyze body fluids, and cells.
-They look for bacteria, parasites, and other microorganisms; analyze the chemical content of fluids; match blood for transfusions; and test for drug levels in the blood that show how a patient is responding to treatment.
-The test results will enable Physicians to detect, diagnose, and treat disease.
-The Medical Lab Technician may use such lab equipment as microscopes, cell counters, and automated and computerized equipment capable of performing a number of tests simultaneously.
+They may examine and analyze body fluids, and cells, looking for bacteria, parasites, and other microorganisms; analyze the chemical content of fluids; match blood for transfusions; and test blood for other purposes.
+The test results will enable physicians to diagnose and treat diseases and other conditions.
+The Medical Lab Technician may use lab equipment such as microscopes, cell counters, and other automated and computerized equipment.

 Dental HygieneMedicine and Health Care

 A career in dental hygiene is both fulfilling and challenging, making it a profession that continues to be in high demand.
 If you dream about being in a healthcare service profession that requires you to have extensive knowledge and clinical training, while being able to develop trusting relationships with patients, dental hygiene will be a great fit for you.

 The tasks hygienists perform, and the extent that they must be supervised by a dentist, will vary by state and place of employment.
 However, in general, dental hygienists typically do the following, which are skills you will learn in our dental hygienist program: